marekwolski/modern-digital-workplace/docs/Three_Dimensions.md

 The Purpose of the Digital Workplace is to connect users to the applications, data and other people they need to get their work done.

-The User Experience is only one of three “experiences” that a digital workplace needs to satisfy.
+The User Experience is only one of three dimensions that a digital workplace needs to satisfy.

 To be viable, a digital workplace needs to deliver across three “experience” viewpoints simultaneously:
 - User Experience - those who have to use it